-However, if you stopped paying for dental coverage during the year, you’ll be required to pay the missing premiums for that year before you can enroll again the following year.
+However, if you stopped paying for dental coverage during the year (other than if you dropped it the same time that you lost medical coverage through covered employment), you’ll be required to pay the missing premiums for that year before you can enroll again the following year.

 What type of plan options are available with Cigna's dental coverage?